 On June 9, 2000, the arbitrators issued a final award in our favor and rejected each of PLB's counterclaims.
 The amount of this award was \$7,659,677.
 Because of the uncertainty of the ultimate realization of the award, no recognition has been given to it in our consolidated financial statements.
 Thereafter, the Company filed a petition to confirm the arbitration award and PLB filed a petition to vacate the award.
 On September 29, 2000, the court confirmed the final award and denied PLB's petition to vacate.
-On October 23, 2000, the court entered judgment confirming the final arbitration award.
-We are informed that PLB may be attempting to raise before the California Department of Corporations the same franchise issues rejected by the arbitrators in the final award.
-The Federal Trade Commission has decided not to proceed with an investigation regarding the franchise issue.
+On October 23, 2000, the court entered judgment confirming the final arbitration award and the case has been resolved.